-FY 2018/2019 Selected Projects
+FY 2018 Selected Projects

 On September 13, 2018, FTA issued a NOFO for Access and Mobility Partnership Grants for transit coordination projects that improve access to healthcare.
-The two competitive grant programs included in the NOFO (83 FR 46534) will improve options for people with limited transportation choices and bridge the gap between service providers in the transportation and health sectors.
-Two funding sources supported the NOFO-the ICAM Pilot Program, which funds eligible capital projects, and the Public Transportation Innovation Program (49 U.S.C.
+The two competitive grant programs included in the NOFO (83 FR 46534) were designed to improve options for people with limited transportation choices and bridge the gap between service providers in the transportation and health sectors.
+Two funding sources supported the NOFO: the ICAM Pilot Program, which funds eligible capital projects, and the Public Transportation Innovation program (49 U.S.C.
 5312), which funds projects that may include operating expenses.

 FTA's Access and Mobility Partnership Grants focus on transportation and technology solutions to reach medical appointments, access healthy food, and improve paratransit services.
-The program emphasizes better coordination between health care providers and transit agencies, as well as technology improvements such as mobility-on-demand, shared transportation services, and smartphone apps for booking services.
+The program emphasizes better coordination between health care providers and transit agencies, as well as technology improvements such as mobility-on-demand, shared transportation services, and smart phone apps for booking services.

-On May 22, 2019, FTA announced project selections totaling approximately \$9.6 million to 37 projects led by transit agencies, governmental authorities, and non-profit organizations to support innovative transportation solutions to expand access to health care.
+On May 22, 2019, FTA announced project selections totaling approximately \$9.6 million to 37 projects led by transit agencies, governmental authorities, and nonprofit organizations to support innovative transportation solutions to expand access to health care.

-Of these 37 projects, FTA selected 23 for funding under the ICAM Pilot Program, totaling \$7,394,124.
+Of these 37 projects, FTA selected 23 projects for funding under the ICAM Pilot Program, totaling \$7,394,124.
 The ICAM Pilot Program finances innovative capital projects for the transportation disadvantaged, with the goal to improve the coordination of transportation and Non-Emergency Medical Transportation (NEMT) services.

 The projects are 18 months long and commence once funds are obligated via a grant agreement.
-To date, 17 of the 23 projects have been obligated.
+To date, all of the ICAM projects have been obligated.
 Each grant recipient must report progress on key performance measures and submit a detailed final report of its results to FTA within 90 days of project completion.
-Performance measures and outcomes of the selected projects will be reported in future FAST Act Section 3006(b) reports.
+Performance measures and outcomes of the selected projects will be reported in future FAST Act Section 3006(b) Reports.

-FTA also awarded \$2,207,857 for 14 Human Services Coordination Research (HSCR) projects funded through FTA's Public Transportation Innovation Program (49 U.S.C.
+FTA also awarded \$2,207,857 for 14 Human Services Coordination Research (HSCR) projects funded through FTA's Public Transportation Innovation program (49 U.S.C.
 5312).
-Research activities awarded under this competitive program support the implementation of innovative strategies in the coordination of human services transportation to provide more effective and efficient public transportation services to older adults, individuals with disabilities, and low-income individuals.
-An annual report, FTA Annual Report on Public Transportation Innovation Research Projects for FY 2019, captures these 14 projects in the Transit and Health Access Initiative section.
+Research activities awarded under this competitive program support the implementation of innovative strategies in the coordination of human services transportation to provide more effective and efficient public transportation services to seniors, individuals with disabilities, and low-income individuals.
+An annual report, FTA Annual Report on Public Transportation Innovation Research Projects for FY 2020, describes these projects in the